St. Croix, USVI

-St. Croix’s path to becoming a U.S. Virgin Island took it through the hands of France and Denmark, but finally settled in the early 20th century as a territory.
-This island features traces of a distinctly Puerto Rican flavor, which isn’t surprising, considering that, located only a short distance from the larger island’s southeast coast, it was the destination for emigrating Puerto Ricans on multiple occasions throughout history.
-While we’re talking geography, St. Croix presents a mixed bag of it, ranging from desert on the east end to the more of what visitors might expect on the west end — palm trees.
-Underwater, coral reefs are abundant, making scuba diving a popular activity, and the best way to see them.
+St. Croix’s path to becoming a U.S. Virgin Island took it through the hands of France and Denmark.
+This island features traces of a distinctly Puerto Rican flavor, unsurprising since it’s just off the larger island’s southeast coast, and was the destination for emigrating Puerto Ricans multiple times throughout history.
+While we’re talking geography, St. Croix presents a variety of it, ranging from desert on the east end to the more of what visitors might expect on the west end: palm trees.
+Underwater, coral reefs are abundant, making SCUBA diving a popular activity, and the best way to see them.
 As far as unwinding goes, there’s rum — the good stuff — and plenty of it, with famous brands’ distilleries located right here.

 - Explore 40,000 acres of land and sea across Buck Island Reef National Monument.

 - See St. George Botanical Garden, with plants from cacti to exotic lush rainforest flora.

 - Get the full tour of the Cruzan Rum Distillery to see — and sample — the distillation process.

 - Tour the nearby Christiansted, learn about local Danish history and explore Fort Christiansvaern.